Lana Del Rey suggests she might pull out of Glastonbury over line-up debacle

 Find the current Glastonbury 2023 line-up here.

-The Independent has contacted Lana Del Rey for comment.
+The Independent has contacted Lana Del Rey and Glastonbury Festival for comment.

 Join our commenting forum